-In this guide we’ll take a look at the best drill bit sets for the money.
+In this guide we’ll take a look at the best drill bit sets for the UK market.

 I’ve compared build quality, variety of bits and cost

 This Bosch Titanium Drill Bit Set With 70 Pieces provides you with a comprehensive set of nearly 40 drill bits, 24 short screwdriver bits, 10 long screwdriver bits, plus a set of sockets, a roller meter, a tape gauge and a magnetic holder, all neatly arranged in a rigid carrying case.